eacevedof/prj_phpapify/backend/README.md

 ### Access
-- Access involves 3 files:
+- Access involves 2 files:
   - login.json
-    - Every source (domain and/or host) must exist in login.local.json as doamin key
+    - Every source (domain and/or host) have to exist in this file as domain key
     - Every source contains users with:
       - id
       - user